What the RIGHT Coach Can Do For You – Part 2

 3. Articulate and build a legacy.

-Many leaders, even at the most senior levels move so fast reacting to what’s in front of them that they don’t take the time to think intentionally about the legacy they want to leave.
-I’ve challenged several to really think about what they want to be known for AND THEN to find opportunities each week to bring that legacy to life.
+Many senior leaders move so fast that they don’t take time to intentionally design the legacy they want to leave.
+I’ve challenged several to consider what they want to be known for AND THEN identify opportunities each week to bring that legacy to life.
 Could they do this on their own?
 Sure.
-Would they in the heat of the battle every day?
+Would they in the heat of the battle?
 Not likely.
-I’ve had several clients tell me that the hour they spend with me every other week is like a strategic retreat from their day-to-day craziness that gives them a renewed focus on intentionally driving what they want to create.
-One CEO really wanted to focus on building a certain culture, but his daily interactions with his direct reports weren’t doing this to the degree he wanted.
-We worked on figuring out what he needed to do to set clear expectations around what was important and how he could reinforce the culture he wanted to create in every interaction.
-Six months later, that culture is broadly embedded in the organization.
+Several leaders have told me that the time they spend with me is like a strategic retreat that renews their focus on driving what they want to create.
+One CEO wanted to build a certain culture, but his interactions with his direct reports weren’t doing this to the degree he wanted.
+We worked on figuring out how he could set clear expectations around what was important to reinforce the culture he wanted to create in every interaction.
+Six months later, he has embedded that culture in the organization.

 Even great leaders need to flex their development muscles to get better, but putting them in “training” isn’t always the answer.
 A great senior executive coach can quickly get a handle on how to help a leader get laser-focused on what will take their performance to the next level, while at the same time making progress on real, relevant, and complex issues.